George Finn: Early life

-George Finn was born as Giorgi Agiashvili in Tbilisi, Georgia into a family of writers and filmmakers.
-He moved to Los Angeles, California at a young age.
-Films were the main focus in the family, and Finn soon started to develop a desire to be a part of the industry.
+Finn was born George Agiashvili in Tbilisi, Georgia, and later moved to Los Angeles, California.

 Career

 Finn first appeared in a recurring role, as Julian, on Unfabulous from 2004 until 2007.
 He has subsequently had many guest starring roles since then, appearing on Lincoln Heights (2009), 90210 (2009), How I Met Your Mother (2009–10), Cold Case (2010), and The Mentalist (2014).
 Finn has had lead roles in several films directed by his brother, Nika Agiashvili, including The Harsh Life of Veronica Lambert (2009), A Green Story (2012) and Tbilisi, I Love You (2014).

 He starred as Chad in LOL (2012) alongside Demi Moore and Miley Cyrus, and was one of the lead roles, portraying Jasper, in Time Lapse (2014) alongside Danielle Panabaker and Matt O'Leary.
-Finn was set to star as the lead in Agiashvili's film, Short Happy Life of Butch Livingston.
+He starred as Matt in the horror film Feral (2017).
+Finn also starred as the lead in Agiashvili's film The Short Happy Life of Butch Livingston, shot in Los Angeles and produced by Agiashvili's Storyman Pictures alongside John Edward Lee and Deanna Plascencia.
 In 2021 George starred opposite Rainey Qualley in a short film Delilah.

+In 2026, Finn starred as Tommy in Atlas King, an action thriller written and directed by Nika Agiashvili, and served as one of the film's producers.
+The film was produced under Punch It Films, a production company Finn co-founded with Agiashvili, Michael Bisping, and John Edward Lee.